Alexey-N-Chernyshov/fvm-substrate-bridge-proposal/proposal.md

 ### Milestone 3 - Replace hardcoded bridge actor with programmable

 Since finalization on Filecoin is required and bridge actors cannot be deployed on Filecoin mainnet without the programmable FVM, project cannot be released before programmable FVM is launched.
-After the programmable FVM is released and Filecoin bridge actor can be adopted for programmbale FVM and deployed in Filecoin mainnet in testing mode.
+After the programmable FVM is released and Filecoin bridge actor can be adopted for programmable FVM and deployed in Filecoin mainnet in testing mode.

 * Definition of done: Filecoin bridge actor deployed on Filecoin testnet.
 * Team: full team involved.